spree/spree-guides/content/integration/consuming.md

 <pre class="headers"><code>Basic message fields</code></pre>
 <%= json :message %>

-The Hub is responsible for ensuring each event is received and processed successfully by each subscribed endpoint.
+The hub is responsible for ensuring each event is received and processed successfully by each subscribed endpoint.

 ## Responding to messages